jeremyrdavis/jeremyrdavis.github.io/_posts/2024-12-01-github_action_quarkus.md

 ---
-title: 'GitHub Action for Quarkus'
+title: 'A GitHub Action for Quarkus'
 subtitle: 'A GitHub Action that builds your app as a container and pushes it to Docker'
 date: 2024-12-01
 excerpt: A GitHub Action that builds a Quarkus app, creates a container, and pushes to Dockerhub